bcmerrick/client-data-site/README.md

-Run ng serve --port 8081 for a dev server.
-Navigate to http://localhost:8081/.
-The app will automatically reload if you change any of the source files.

-This project is being created to show the various concepts of Angular being applied in a website.
+Project setup:

+npm install

+Open a new terminal for "frontEnd" folder and run ng serve --port 8081 then navigate to http://localhost:8081/.

+Open a new terminal for "backEnd" folder and run node server.js